evantwout/web/source/tutorial_dirchlet.rst

    IdentityOperator<double> id;

 To perform calculations with these operators, we need to discretise them.
-Discretised operators are subclasses of Bempp::DiscreteScalarValuedLinearOperator.
+Discretised operators are subclasses of ``Bempp::DiscreteScalarValuedLinearOperator``.
 To perform the discretisation, we need to evaluate (some of) the terms :math:`V_{ij}` and :math:`M_{ij}`.
 This is done using Fiber.

 ::